on September 21, 2021 (last modified on May 5, 2022) • 16 minute read

 Well, with Databox, you don’t have to imagine anything.

-You can easily make it your reality with just a few clicks – automate agency reporting and never again waste your time on unnecessary steps that drive you away from the results you know you can achieve.
-Connect your data sources so you can visualize all data in one place, build dashboards quickly with our large palette of free templates, and customize the flow of your report so your clients get a fully personalized experience.
+You can easily make it your reality with just a few clicks using this custom dashboard software– automate agency reporting and never again waste your time on unnecessary steps that drive you away from the results you know you can achieve.
+Connect your data sources so you can visualize all data in one place, build client tracking dashboards quickly with our large palette of free templates, and customize the flow of your report so your clients get a fully personalized experience.

 Sounds compelling?
 Create your free agency account in less than a minute and finally streamline your agency reporting.